 Sales Order Management

 In addition, sales order management features can automate many mundane and tedious tasks, such as updating order status as raw materials and finished goods move through the supply chain.
-This frees staff to work on other tasks, including improving the sales workflow, following up on leads and resolving customer concerns.
-This automation can also be used to keep customer expectations realistic and up to date — a benefit particularly useful for manufacturers that offer made-to-order or custom products.
+This frees staff to work on other tasks, such as following up on leads and resolving customer concerns.
+This automation can also be used to keep customer expectations realistic and up to date—a benefit particularly useful for manufacturers that offer made-to-order or custom products.

 Quality Management